cscorley/dissertation/chapters/4_results/3_combo.md

 \input{tables/tika_model_sweep}
 \input{tables/zookeeper_model_sweep}

-\ctwo{} asks what portions of a changeset are most critical for performance of different tasks, specifically for feature location and developer identification.
+\ctwo asks what portions of a changeset are most critical for performance of different tasks, specifically for feature location and developer identification.
 Table \ref{table:all_corpus_sweep} shows the summary results over all subject systems.
 As in \cone, our goal is not to find which